chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdedescription.md

 ## Dirichlet Boundary Data

 BoundaryOperators carry the boundary data for each unknown.
-Each regions can have a different AbstractBoundaryType and an associated data function that satisfies the interface function data!(result,x) or function data!(result,x,t) if it is also time-dependent.
+Each regions can have a different AbstractBoundaryType and an associated data function that satisfies the interface function data!(result,x::Array{<:Real,1}) or function data!(result,x::Array{<:Real,1},t::Real) if it is also time-dependent.

 | AbstractBoundaryType                | Subtypes                                 | causes                                                                  |